tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-for-loop-3-args.png" class="fullwidth" />
 </figure>

 Any iterable object may be used in combination with a `for`, meaning the `range()` function is not always necessary.
-This concept is explored in the upcoming lessons dealing with lists and dictionaries (or "arrays" if you are familiar with other programming languages).
+This concept is explored in the upcoming lessons dealing with lists and dictionaries (or "arrays" if you are familiar with other programming language terminology).

 ### For Loops Task